Yosemite National Park Elevation and Trail Map

 - Bridalveil Fall, 620ft (189m): It is the first waterfall visitors see when entering Yosemite Valley.
 This fall flows all year.
 You can see it up close if you hike the Bridalveil Fall Trail.

-- Nevada Fall 594ft (181m): Is at Glacier Point and flows all year.
+- Nevada Fall 594ft (181m): It is at Glacier Point and flows all year.
 It has a wheelchair-accessible trail, but it closes in winter.
-If you continue its trail you will reach Vernal Fall.
+If you continue its trail, you will reach Vernal Fall.

 - Vernal Fall 317ft (96m): This waterfall flows all year, although it dwindles in late summer.

-- Illilouette Fall, 370ft (112m): This waterfall is visible while hiking to Vernal fall.
-The best way to see it is hiking Panorama Trail.
+- Illilouette Fall, 370ft (112m): This waterfall is visible while hiking to Vernal Falls.
+The best way to see it is by hiking Panorama Trail.
 This fall is not visible from the road.
 Flows all year.

 There are several lakes surrounded by beautiful scenery in Yosemite Park.
 Most of them require a hike to be reached.